 It is necessary to operate your drone in the DJI Go application for registration, updates, and calibrations before flying in PrecisionFlight.
 Outside of these updates and calibrations there are many other features in DJI Go that you have the ability to utilize with your drone.
 If your drone is not taking off for some reason in the PrecisionFlight app the first thing you should do is connect to DJI Go to view the status of the drone.

 If you would like to see this artcile in video format visit our DJI Go Overview article

 Aircraft Status Menu

 Once the drone is connected to the DJI Go app you will see the main status bar on the top of the screen.
-This status bar will be Red, Yellow, or Green with some message contained in the dialogue.
+This status bar will be Red, Yellow, or Green

-- Red will typically mean there is some update, calibration, or error code that is preventing you from flying entirely
+- Red will typically mean there is some update, calibration, or error that is preventing you from flying entirely

 - Yellow usually means that the drone is ready but does not have GPS signal for position hold